tftuner/prototype_user_guide/README.md

    ```

    ``num_epochs`` refers to the maximum or commonly-used number of epochs in your training, e.g. 40.

-2. ML programs

-There are some news changes to the ML programs.
-Please following the instruction above to update that 3 ML programs

 2. Directory of model checkpoint: